BFO-Mappings/PROV-to-BFO/README.md

 * Every class and object property from PROV-O and its extensions is mapped to some class or object property from BFO, RO, or CCO.
 * The mappings use subsumption and equivalence relations either directly with RDFS and OWL, or indirectly with SWRL rules and property chain axioms.
 Additional SKOS mappings are provided for extra commentary.

-* The following PROV namespaces have been (1) mapped in the mapping files, (2) imported in the editors file, and (3) all Turtle-serialized examples from each have been loaded as instances in the editors file for testing:
+* The following PROV namespaces have been (1) mapped in the mapping files, (2) imported in the editors file, and (3) all Turtle-serialized canonical examples from each have been loaded as instances in the editors file for testing:
     * PROV-O [Ontology](https://www.w3.org/TR/2013/REC-prov-o-20130430/)
     * PROV Access and Query [Ontology](http://www.w3.org/ns/prov-aq) & [Examples](PROV/examples/prov-aq-examples.ttl)
     * PROV Data Dictionary [Ontology](http://www.w3.org/ns/prov-dictionary) & [Examples](PROV/examples/prov-dictionary-examples.ttl)